Child and Youth Care

 CYCC 4468

-Theoretical approaches and techniques related to leadership planning and facilitation of professional groups are presented as part of the course content.
-Content focuses on organizational development, the function of groups in organizations and group facilitation and leadership.
-The student will apply theory through leading task groups in organizational development and will receive feedback on your work in a laboratory-style environment.
+This course explores theoretical approaches and techniques related to leadership planning and facilitation of professional groups are presented as part of the course content.
+Topics include organizational development, the function of groups in organizations and group facilitation and leadership.
+The student will apply theory through leading task groups in organizational development and will receive feedback on their work in a laboratory-style environment.

 CYCC 4470

-Development of Attachment and its Application to CYCC Practice
+Development of Attachment and its Application to Trauma-Informed CYCC Practice

-The focus of this course will be to provide an overview of attachment theory from infancy to adolescence and its clinical application for CYCC practitioners.
-The content includes a discussion of attachment theory, psycho-biological origins of infant attachment, understanding the attachment process from infancy to adolescence, cross-cultural patterns of attachment, and clinical applications of attachment theory and research.
+This course provides an overview of attachment theory from infancy to adolescence and its clinical application in trauma-informed CYC practice.
+Topics include the socio-cultural origins of attachment theory, key concepts in attachment theory, psycho-biological origins of infant attachment, understanding the attachment process from infancy to adolescence, cross-cultural patterns of attachment, and clinical applications of modern attachment theory and research in trauma-informed CYC practice.